For additional information, read the Nomination Form PDF

 NRHP Listing Date 09/14/1972

-In 2009, the district boundary was extended to cover one city block along the original northern border comprising West Grace and two cross streets (N. Harrison and Shafer).
+In 2009, the district boundaries were extended to cover one city block along the original northern border comprising West Grace and two cross streets (N. Harrison and Shafer).
 The area, originally mostly residential, has evolved as former residences have been converted to commercial use and more modern buildings have filled in the block.
-The buildings in the expansion, constructed from 1870 to 1920, exhibit the same characteristics as the original district while being somewhat more modest in scale.
+The buildings in the expansion area, constructed from 1870 to 1920, exhibit the same characteristics as the original district while being somewhat more modest in scale.

 [VLR Listed: 6/18/2009; NRHP Listed: 9/16/2009]

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.

 Updated: April 26, 2021